edgedb/edgedb/docs/guides/tutorials/nextjs.rst

   {default::BlogPost {id: 7f301d02-c780-11ec-8a1a-a34776e884a0}}
   edgedb> insert BlogPost {
-  .......   title := "How to build a blog with EdgeDB and Next.js", .......   content := "Let's start by scaffolding out app with `create-next-app`."
+  .......   title := "How to build a blog with EdgeDB and Next.js", .......   content := "Let's start by scaffolding our app..."
   ....... };
   {default::BlogPost {id: 88c800e6-c780-11ec-8a1a-b3a3020189dd}}